Jon-Hudak/GatsbyPortfolio/src/content/projects/Calculator.md

 date: 2022/08
 link: ../../projects/calculator
 ---
-A calculator app made in a React environemnt using Tailwind for style.
+A calculator app made in a React environment using Tailwind for style.